-All requests and responses that are received are recorded in a working register which is saved in our Electronic Document Management System, once a request has been answered we then make it publicly available.
+All requests and responses are recorded in a working register that is saved in our Electronic Document Management System.
+When a request has been answered, we make it publicly available here on our website.
 We would recommend having a read through the questions below as you may find your question has already been answered.
-If you can’t see it, you can submit a request by sending an email to [email protected] and referencing the LGOIMA, alternatively you can send a letter to PO Box 444, Masterton.
+If you can’t see the answer to your question, you can submit a LGOIMA request by sending an email to [email protected] and referencing the Act or you can send a letter to PO Box 444, Masterton.

 Planning and Building

 All documentation, emails, notes, meeting papers, records in any form whatsoever whether analogue or digital relating to the decision not to purchase the land from Masterton Lands Trust, to focus on the northern end of the town including the areas currently occupied by the RSA, Golden Shears area, swimming pools/recreation centre and the adjacent green belts, all information post confirmation of the long term plan in June 2021 regarding changes to the design brief for the building, and all information on pricing including all indications given to Council by any party whatsoever that the budget or scope of the project would change from that proposed and then decided upon for inclusion in the long term plan in June 2021.

 The information and any reasons for withholding the information have been identified below.

 With respect to the decision to focus on the northern end of the town, we understand this request to mean information subsequent to the decision not to purchase the land from the Masterton Trust Lands Trust (MTLT).
 The preferred location at the northern end of town was agreed at the 16 December 2020 Council meeting as part of the development of the LTP consultation and the development of the project has since reflected that decision.